fidelity/kconnect/docs/book/src/commands/alias_ls.md

 ### Synopsis

-List all the aliases currently defined
+List all the aliases currently defined for connection history entries.

+An alias is a user-friendly name for a connection history entry.

 ```
 kconnect alias ls [flags]